Lightning-AI/pytorch-lightning/docs/source/guides/data.rst

 You can set multiple DataLoaders in your :class:`~pytorch_lightning.core.datamodule.LightningDataModule`, and Lightning will handle the combination batch under-the-hood.

-TODO: add code snippet.

 Using LightningModule hooks
 ===========================

 Concatenated DataSet
 --------------------
-For training with multiple datasets you can create a :class:`~torch.utils.data.dataloader` class which wraps your multiple DataSets (this of course also works for testing and validation DataSets).
+For training with multiple datasets you can create a :class:`~torch.utils.data.dataloader` class which wraps your multiple datasets (this of course also works for testing and validation datasets).

 (`reference <https://discuss.pytorch.org/t/train-simultaneously-on-two-DataSets/649/2>`_)